csiro/connectivity/README.md

 A multi-resolution landscape connectivity algorithm for calculating ***Habitat Connectedness (Connected-Habitat)***, ***PARC Connectedness*** and the ***Bioclimatic Ecosystem Resilience Index (BERI)***.

-This algorithm operates on the overview layers of a GeoTIFF file (including Cloud-Optimized GeoTIFFs, or any raster format with overview structure).
-Please ensure that these overview layers are generated using the `average`, not `nearest` resampling method.
-Use the `create_overviews()` function to generate the required overview layers correctly.
+This algorithm operates on the overview layers of raster files which are now generated on-the-fly.

 ## Installation <a name="install"></a>
 ### Create or Load a Python Environment <a name="env"></a>